Diocletian: Foundation of the Tetrarchy

-Some time after his return, and before 293, Diocletian transferred command of the war against Carausius from Maximian to Flavius Constantius, which he concluded successfully in 296.
-Constantius was a former Governor of Dalmatia and a man of military experience stretching back to Aurelian's campaigns against Zenobia (272–73).
+Some time after his return, and before 293, Diocletian transferred command of the war against Carausius from Maximian to Flavius Constantius, who concluded it successfully in 296.
+Constantius was a former governor of Dalmatia and a man of military experience stretching back to Aurelian's campaigns against Zenobia (272–73).
 He was Maximian's praetorian prefect in Gaul, and the husband to Maximian's daughter, Theodora.
-On 1 March 293 at Milan, Maximian gave Constantius the office of caesar.
-The same day, in either Philippopolis (Plovdiv, Bulgaria) or Sirmium, Diocletian did the same for Galerius, husband to Diocletian's daughter Valeria, and perhaps Diocletian's praetorian prefect.
+On 1 March 293 at Milan, Maximian gave Constantius the office of Caesar.
+The same day, in either Philippopolis (Plovdiv, Bulgaria) or Sirmium, Diocletian did the same for Galerius Maximianus, husband to Diocletian's daughter Valeria, and perhaps Diocletian's praetorian prefect.
 Constantius was assigned Gaul and Britain.
 Galerius was initially assigned Syria, Palestine, Egypt, and responsibility for the eastern borderlands.

 This arrangement is called the Tetrarchy, from a Greek term meaning "rulership by four".
 The Tetrarchs were more or less sovereign in their own lands, and they travelled with their own imperial courts, administrators, secretaries, and armies.
 They were joined by blood and marriage; Diocletian and Maximian now styled themselves as brothers, and formally adopted Galerius and Constantius as sons.
 These relationships implied a line of succession.
 Galerius and Constantius would become Augusti after the departure of Diocletian and Maximian.
-Maximian's son Maxentius and Constantius's son Constantine would then become Caesars.
+Maximian's son Maxentius and Constantius's son Constantine would then become caesares.
 In preparation for their future roles, Constantine and Maxentius were taken to Diocletian's court in Nicomedia.